daattali/beautiful-jekyll/README.md

 > *Copyright 2018 [Dean Attali](https://deanattali.com)*

 **Beautiful Jekyll** is a ready-to-use template to help you create an awesome website quickly.
 Perfect for personal sites, blogs, or simple project websites.
 [Check out a demo](https://deanattali.com/beautiful-jekyll) of what you'll get after just two minutes.
-You can also look at [my personal website](https://deanattali.com) to see it in use, or see examples of websites other people created using this theme [here](#showcased-users-success-stories).
+You can also look at [my personal website](https://deanattali.com) to see it in use, or see examples of websitstaticmans other people created using this theme [here](#showcased-users-success-stories).

 **If you enjoy this theme, please consider [supporting me](https://www.paypal.me/daattali/20) for developing and maintaining this template.**